Understanding BTC-Collateralised Stablecoins

 The Role of Oracles and Price Feeds

-Accurate price data is critical for any collateralized lending protocol.
-The Ducat Protocol uses a decentralized oracle system that aggregates BTC/USD price feeds from multiple independent sources.
+Accurate price data is critical for any collateralised lending protocol.
+The Ducat Protocol uses a decentralised oracle system that aggregates BTC/USD price feeds from multiple independent sources.
 These feeds are validated on-chain before being accepted, and the protocol includes circuit breakers that pause liquidations if price data appears anomalous.

 This approach balances responsiveness with safety.
-The protocol needs fresh prices to trigger timely liquidations, but it also needs protection against oracle manipulation attacks that could trigger false liquidations or allow undercollateralized borrowing.
+The protocol needs fresh prices to trigger timely liquidations, but it also needs protection against oracle manipulation attacks that could trigger false liquidations or allow undercollateralised borrowing.

 Comparing Approaches to BTC-Backed Stability

 Each approach carries different risk profiles.
 Algorithmic designs have repeatedly failed under stress.
 Fiat-backed tokens require trust in custodians and are subject to regulatory seizure.
-BTC-collateralized stablecoins on L1 offer a middle path: verifiable overcollateralization without custodial risk, governed by code that settles on the most secure blockchain network in existence.
+BTC-collateralised stablecoins on L1 offer a middle path: verifiable overcollateralisation without custodial risk, governed by code that settles on the most secure blockchain network in existence.

 The Ducat Protocol is designed for users who want dollar liquidity without surrendering control of their Bitcoin.
 By keeping everything on L1, it preserves the properties that make BTC the preferred collateral asset for long-term holders.